RohithReddyGK/ADMET-X/SECURITY.md

 ## 🛡 Security Overview

-ADMET-AI is designed with security and privacy in mind.
+ADMET-X is designed with security and privacy in mind.
 Key considerations include:

 - **Data Handling**: SMILES input is processed **locally or on the deployed backend**.
 No data is shared externally.
 - **Dependencies**: All Python and JavaScript dependencies are regularly updated to prevent known vulnerabilities.